Ahassan1995/TWS_HACKATHON_ABDULLAH_HASSAN/solution.md

    npm install
 ```

+## Creating a user who can only edit files but can't run the project

-2. Set a password for the new user:
+1. Set a password for the new user:

 ```sh
    sudo passwd dev